 As no standard approach exists, IRENA has convened an international consortium involving public and private entities experts in solar and wind potential analysis to develop a suitable method (described hereafter).
-The outcome was tested in West Africa (IRENA, 2013a; IRENA, 2013b).
+The outcome was tested for the first time in West Africa in 2013 (IRENA, 2013a; IRENA, 2013b).